pitchmuc/launchpy/docs/property.md

 * **deleteDataElement** : Delete a data element.
   Arguments:
   * dataElement_id : REQUIRED : Data Element ID that needs to be deleted

+* **deleteLibrary** : Delete a specific library.
+It only works for library in development state.
+  Arguments:
+  * library : REQUIRED : Either the library ID or the library Name
+  * components : OPTIONAL : Boolean, if set to `True`, it will try to delete the different components in that library afterwards.
+Only rules and data elements would be deleted, no extension.

 ## Update methods